-These sprouted crackers are simply delicious (I am munching a plateful of my latest batch as I write this post along with a cold glass of grassfed raw milk!) and can serve as a very healthy alternative to cinnamon graham crackers or any of the refined grain based snacks at the store.
+These sprouted cinnamon crackers are simply delicious especially with a glass of cold grassfed raw milk and can serve as a very healthy alternative to cinnamon graham crackers or any of the refined grain based snacks at the store.

-I like to use date sugar for these sprouted crackers as date sugar is just ground up, dehydrated dates and dates are high in tryptophan, an amino acid that is calming and relaxing when consumed.
+I like to use date sugar for these sprouted crackers as date sugar is just ground up, dehydrated dates.
+Dates are high in tryptophan, an amino acid that is calming and relaxing when consumed.

-If you prefer a more savory cracker, an herbed variation is provided below.
+If you prefer a more savory cracker, try this gluten-free herbed cracker recipe instead.

-Mix flour and buttermilk by hand or with a mixer.
+Mix flour and yogurt by hand or with a mixer.
 Mix until slightly stiff dough forms.
 Add melted butter, baking powder, salt, cinnamon, cinnamon oil, and date sugar.
 Blend well.

 Divide the dough into four equal parts.
 Roll out each quarter of the dough to 1/8 inch thickness on cookie sheet sized pieces of parchment paper.

 Cut the dough into square shaped crackers.
 Brush sprouted crackers with some more butter and carefully place parchment paper on a cookie sheet.
 When this process is complete for all 4 sections of dough, bake in a 300 F/ 150 C for 30 minutes.